 Whether you are sixteen or the parent of one, the world of teen dating is filled with many successes and failures.
-As children grow and mature into their adult bodies, interest in new relationships is an automatic process.
-Gone are the days of cooties and boys-only clubs, hormones have begun to pave the way to more serious relationships down the road.
+As children grow and mature into their adult bodies, their interests may turn to dating - this can be a rough transition for teens and parents alike.

 Teen Dating Fun